awslabs/amazon-s3-find-and-forget/docs/api/README.md

-# Documentation for S3F2 API
+# Documentation for Amazon S3 Find And Forget API

 <a name="documentation-for-api-endpoints"></a>
 ## Documentation for API Endpoints